poa1024/ai_code_buddy/readme.md

 ## The plan

 - code generation
-  - fix selection when the caret at the end of the comment
   - understanding the language based on the context
   - the whole class should be provided as the context?
   - generated code can (should?) have explanatory comments?